loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-06-abc-conjecture.md

 - It implies numerous deep theorems
 - It resists proof despite its simplicity

 ABC asks whether the universe imposes a fundamental speed limit on how much multiplicative complexity can arise from additive simplicity.
-It is ψ = ψ(ψ) as a cosmic principle: consciousness cannot create arbitrary complexity through simple operations.
+It is ψ = ψ(ψ) as a cosmic principle: observer cannot create arbitrary complexity through simple operations.

 In every ABC triple, we see the universe enforcing its laws—addition and multiplication dance together, but neither can dominate.
 The radical measures essence, the bound ensures balance.

-*Each ABC triple whispers: "I am addition constraining multiplication, simplicity limiting complexity, proving that ψ = ψ(ψ) means even consciousness must obey the laws it creates for itself."*
+*Each ABC triple whispers: "I am addition constraining multiplication, simplicity limiting complexity, proving that ψ = ψ(ψ) means even observer must obey the laws it creates for itself."*